 The History of Gerstell Academy

-Twenty-Five Years of Growing Leaders
+Twenty-Five Years of Developing Leaders

 Gerstell Academy was established in 1996 by Dr. Frederick G. Smith.
 His vision is to maintain a school where students have the opportunity to develop into leaders when placed in a structured, caring environment based on the Gerstell Academy Leadership Principles and Attributes.
-At Gerstell Academy, our student’s potential to become leaders, to learn, to grow morally, to be physically fit is maximized.
+At Gerstell Academy, our student’s potential to become leaders, to learn, to grow morally, to be physically fit, and to compete, is maximized.
 This learning environment provides standards and expectations that are clearly articulated and maintained.
 After much planning and hard work by a small organizational staff, the first seven students entered Gerstell Academy on September 5, 2002.
 That first year, the school operated in the shadow of the construction site of Robert E. Smith Hall.
 This building opened its doors to 59 students from 47 families on September 2, 2003, growing from a single Kindergarten/Pre-First class to a single class for grades Pre-Kindergarten through Fourth.
 Dedicated on October 10, 2003, Robert E. Smith Hall is a fifty-seven thousand square foot state-of-the art facility built during 2001-2002.
 The building contains thirty-three classrooms, two science labs, two art rooms, two music rooms, a multi-purpose room, administrative offices, and a Leadership Board Room.

 On September 1, 2004, the Lower School expansion included students in grades Pre-K through 5th grade.
 Over the following four years Gerstell Academy grew one grade at a time and graduated its first eighth grade class in June of 2008.
 The Upper School opened its doors to twenty students in September of that same year.
 The Inaugural Commencement Exercises were held on June 9, 2012, on the quadrangle celebrating a major milestone for Gerstell Academy.
 Twenty students from the Class of 2012 became Gerstell Academy’s first alumni.